Learning how to make homemade cheddar cheese popcorn will change snacktime forever! Enjoy it on movie night or at the holidays!

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

-It is often the star of Christmas popcorn tins and it is a valiant sidekick in Chicago popcorn mix.
+It is often the star of Christmas popcorn tins and it is a valiant sidekick to caramel in Chicago popcorn mix.

-But did you know a jar of popcorn kernels costs about the same as a box of six popcorn bags, and yet you can make three times the popcorn from it.
+Did you know a jar of popcorn kernels costs about the same as a box of six popcorn bags, and yet you can make three times the popcorn from it.
+At least.
 There are lots of ways to make popcorn from home.
+(More on that below!)

 Which cheese powder is best for popcorn?